TRNS5608 Specialised Translation 1: Italian

-- Students are able to (1) understand concepts of register, text-type convention and discourse; (2) acquire essential techniques and skills to translate a variety of texts between Italian and English; and (3) increase their cultural awareness of the differences between source and target languages.
+- Students are able to (1) demonstrate understanding of concepts of register, text-type convention and discourse; (2) apply techniques and skills to translate a variety of texts between Italian and English; and (3) demonstrate cultural awareness of the differences between source and target languages.

-- Indicative assessments in this unit are as follows: (1) a translation assignment and (2) a mid-semester in-class test.
+- Indicative assessments in this unit are as follows: (1) translation assignments; (2) in-class tests; and (3) in-class presentations.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Associate Professor John Kinder